techros15/word-replacer/README.md

 var str = "Whoever is happy will make others happy too";

-// Substitute the word at element 3 with the word 'blank' randomWordReplace(str, 3, 'blank');
+// Substitute the 3rd word with the word 'blank' randomWordReplace(str, 3, 'blank');
 //=> "Whoever is happy blank make others happy too"

-// Substitute the word at a random element with the word 'blank' randomWordReplace(str, -1, 'blank');
+// Substitute a random word with the word 'blank' randomWordReplace(str, -1, 'blank');
 //=> "Whoever is happy will make blank happy too" # given random element is 5